dan-rodrigues/pico-hx/README.md

 The software can then be flashed using `picotool` for example.
 Default behaviour of the software is to immediately flash the iCE40 with an included bitstream that runs a counter with output to the 8 user LEDs.

 ### Programming iCE40 bitstream

+It's assumed that the OSS FPGA toolchain is installed which includes [yosys](https://github.com/YosysHQ/yosys) and [nextpnr-ice40](https://github.com/YosysHQ/nextpnr).

 After the Pico software is flashed, it's ready to program the iCE40 using a custom USB driver script.
 The script is written in Python3 and requires [pyusb](https://github.com/pyusb/pyusb).